Tajae Sharpe: 2016 season

 On May 9, 2016, the Titans signed Sharpe to a four-year, $2.61 million contract with a signing bonus of $274,884.

 Throughout training camp, Sharpe competed with Andre Johnson, Dorial Green-Beckham, and Kendall Wright for a starting wide receiver position.
 He was named one of the starting wide receivers, opposite Rishard Matthews, going into the regular season.

-Sharpe made his NFL debut and first NFL start in the season opener against the Minnesota Vikings.
-He finished the 16–25 loss with seven receptions for 76 yards.
-On November 13, 2016, he scored his first NFL touchdown on a 33-yard pass from Marcus Mariota in the third quarter as the Titans routed the Green Bay Packers by a score of 47–25.
-In the next game, he caught four passes for 68 receiving yards and a 34-yard touchdown pass as the Titans lost to the Indianapolis Colts on the road by a score of 24–17.
-The Titans tripled their win total from the previous year, finishing with a 9–7 record.
+Sharpe made his NFL debut and first NFL start in the season-opener against the Minnesota Vikings.
+He finished the 25–16 loss with seven receptions for 76 yards.
+During a Week 10 47–25 victory over the Green Bay Packers, Sharpe caught three passes for 68 yards and his first NFL touchdown on a 33-yard reception from Marcus Mariota in the third quarter.
+In the next game against the Indianapolis Colts, Sharpe had four receptions for 68 yards and a 34-yard touchdown pass as the Titans lost on the road by a score of 24–17.
+The Titans tripled their win total from the previous year, finishing with a 9–7 record, but did not qualify for the playoffs.

 Sharpe finished his rookie season with 41 receptions for 522 yards and two touchdowns in 16 games and 10 starts.

 2017 season

 On September 2, 2017, Sharpe was placed on injured reserve with a foot injury, ending his season before it even started.
+Without Sharpe, the Titans finished with a 9–7 record and qualified for the playoffs.
+However, their season ended after they lost to the New England Patriots in the Divisional Round.

 2018 season

-Sharpe returned from his injury in time for the Titans' season opener against the Miami Dolphins.
-He recorded a 17-yard reception in the 27–20 road loss.
-Three weeks later against the Philadelphia Eagles, Sharpe scored his first touchdown of the season as the Titans won by a score of 26–23 in overtime.
-He finished the game with three receptions for 27 yards and a touchdown.
-During a narrow Week 7 20-19 loss to the Los Angeles Chargers in London, Sharpe matched his single-game career-high in receptions with seven and also gained a new career-high in receiving yards with 101.
-During a Week 11 38-10 road loss to the Indianapolis Colts, Sharpe caught five passes for 37 yards and a touchdown.
-The Titans finished with a third straight 9–7 season.
+Sharpe returned from his injury in time for the Titans' season-opening 27–20 road loss to the Miami Dolphins, recording a 17-yard reception.
+Three weeks later against the Philadelphia Eagles, Sharpe had three receptions for 27 yards and his first touchdown of the season as the Titans won by a score of 26–23 in overtime.
+During a narrow Week 7 20–19 loss to the Los Angeles Chargers in London, Sharpe matched his single-game career-high in receptions with seven and also gained a new career-high in receiving yards with 101.
+During a Week 11 38–10 road loss to the Colts, Sharpe caught five passes for 37 yards and a touchdown.

 Sharpe finished the 2018 season with 26 receptions for 316 yards and two touchdowns in 16 games and 13 starts.
+The Titans finished with a third straight 9–7 season and did not qualify for the playoffs.